dismantl/CaseHarvester/README.md

 * ODYCIVIL: MDEC Civil Cases

 Each different parser breaks down the case details to a granular level and stores the data in a number of database tables.
 This [schematic diagram](https://disman.tl/caseharvester/relationships.html) illustrates how this data is represented in the database.

+# Schedule
+Case Harvester essentially has two main tasks:
+1. Discover new case numbers, and
+2. Capture updates/changes to case details for known cases.

+In order to find new case numbers, Case Harvester uses scheduled tasks to run the spider component according to the following schedule:
+- Every day, spider for cases filed within the last month
+- Every week, spider for cases filed within the last 6 months
+- Every month, spider for cases filed within the last year

+The scraper component runs daily to capture any updated case details in MJCS.
+Case numbers are chosen for rescraping based on the case's age (since filing date), with newer cases being rescraped more frequently than older cases.
+For example, cases less than 3 months old are rescraped every day while a 4-year-old case will be rescraped every 2 weeks.
+These settings can be tuned with the `RESCRAPE_COEFFICIENT`, `MAX_SCRAPE_AGE`, and `MAX_SCRAPE_AGE_INACTIVE` configuration variables.
+When updates to a case are found by the scraper, a new version of the case details HTML is saved in S3 and the database is updated to reflect the most recent case details.

 # Installation
 Case Harvester can be run or deployed from any workstation running Python 3, [GNU Make](https://www.gnu.org/software/make/), and [jq](https://stedolan.github.io/jq/).
 The required Python 3 modules are in `requirements.txt` and can be installed with `pip3 install -r requirements.txt`.
 Creating a Python virtual environment is recommended.